 Newberry is an 8-block area in the Chadsey-Condon neighborhood in southwest Detroit.
 Southwest Solutions is transitioning 60 former rental properties in the area to affordable homeownership.
 Current renters have priority in taking advantage of this opportunity.
 All prospective Newberry homebuyers must complete a Homebuyer Education Workshop offered by Southwest Solutions.

 Lashell had been renting her house for three years.
 The purchase price of the home was $59,000.
-Because she had been renting the same house, Lashell was eligible was for up to $20,000 in downpayment assistance as a conditional grant, thanks to a generous donation from the Sam L. and Judith G. Yaker Fund to support the Newberry program.
+Because she had been renting the same house, Lashell was eligible was for up to $20,000 as a conditional grant.
+In addition, she received down payment assistance thanks to a generous donation from the Sam L. and Judith G. Yaker Fund to support the Newberry program.
 Thus, under the terms of her 15-year mortgage, Lashell will be paying only $535 a month, including taxes and insurance.

 “This is a big step for me, and I’m so happy to accomplish it,” Lashell said at her closing.
 “I am 44 years old and I had felt that I didn’t own anything that was truly mine.
 Until now.”